-Corium is advancing two products through the clinic for the treatment of Alzheimer’s disease: Corplex™ Donepezil and Corplex Memantine.
+Corium is advancing a clinical-stage investigational product for the treatment of Alzheimer’s disease: Corplex™ Donepezil.

 Alzheimer’s Disease Market Opportunity

 Alzheimer’s disease is a progressive brain disorder in which brain cells degenerate and die, causing a steady decline in memory and mental function.
-An estimated 5.1 million Americans suffered from Alzheimer’s disease in 2015; by 2025, this number is expected to exceed 7.1 million.
+An estimated 5.7 million Americans suffered from Alzheimer’s disease in 2018; by 2050, this number is expected to approach 14 million.
 Alzheimer’s disease is the most common cause of dementia and the incidence of non-compliance and swallowing issues increase as the disease progresses.

-Approved for all stages of Alzheimer’s disease, donepezil (the active ingredient in Aricept) is the most widely prescribed medication in a class of Alzheimer’s drugs known as cholinesterase inhibitors, which are known to boost the levels of the neurotransmitter acetylcholine in the brain and slow declines in memory and cognition.
-This class of medications also includes rivastigmine, the only drug currently approved in patch form for the treatment of Alzheimer’s, which is administered once daily.
-According to IMS, in 2015 there were approximately five times as many units of donepezil sold in the United States as units of Exelon.
-Despite the lower number of units sold – and the presence of an oral generic version since 2010 – the Exelon patch had peak sales in excess of $1.1 billion, despite the availability of an oral generic version of the molecule for several years.
+Approved for all stages of Alzheimer’s disease, donepezil (the active ingredient in Aricept) tablets are the most widely prescribed medication in a class of Alzheimer’s drugs known as cholinesterase inhibitors, which are thought to work through boosting the levels of the neurotransmitter acetylcholine in the brain to impact the signs and symptoms related to memory and cognition.
+This class of medications also includes rivastigmine, the only drug currently approved in patch form for the treatment of Alzheimer’s, which is administered once daily and is available under the brand name Exelon® and as a generic.
+Prior to the loss of patent expiry, the Exelon patch had peak global sales in excess of $1.1 billion, despite the availability of an oral generic version of the molecule for several years.